Here are top 10 exchanges to buy and sell cryptocurrencies/bitcoin in Nigeria which are totally safe, secure, and legit.

 You don’t have a Binance account?
 There is no need to be concerned.
 To register, simply click here.

-Remitano is another site that has made my list of the best bitcoin exchangers in Nigeria right now.
+Remitano is another site that has made my list of the best bitcoin exchanges in Nigeria right now.

 It’s a great peer-to-peer platform for trading BTC, ETH, LTC, BCH, XRP, and USDT.